bright-sea/docs/zh/api/configuration-server.md

 ---
-title: "API: server 属性"
+title: "API: The server Property"
-description: Nuxt.js允许您为应用程序内部定义服务器访问变量 `nuxt.config.js`.
+description: Nuxt.js let you define the server connection variables for your application inside `nuxt.config.js`.
 ---

-# server 属性
+# The server Property

-- 类型: `Object`
+- Type: `Object`

-> Nuxt.js允许您为应用程序内部`nuxt.config.js`中定义服务器访问主机和端口.
+> Nuxt.js let you define the server connection variables for your application inside `nuxt.config.js`.

 ## Basic example (`nuxt.config.js`):